 Many of our customers have asked if they can fly with water either as hand luggage, or as checked luggage or both.
 If passengers have space in their checked luggage and are happy to take the risks of potential liquid damage, they are most welcome to fill up their checked luggage weight with water.

-We have also made allowances for passengers to carry on 5 liters of water over-and-above the 7kg hand luggage limit, but this is subject to certain strict conditions:
+We have also made allowances for passengers to carry on 5 litres of water over-and-above the 7kg hand luggage limit, but this is subject to certain strict conditions:

 - For practical and safety reasons this water must be stowed under the seat in front of you and not in the overhead bin.
 This does mean that people seated in emergency exit, and bulkhead rows, will not be able to carry water as these isles must be kept clear for safety reasons.

 - We preference the square 5 litre containers as they fit well beneath the seats and are also less likely to roll around.

 - We also suggest that passengers bring factory sealed bottles to avoid any concerns at airport security.

 Please be Informed